Four big ideas, more great labs!

 Preview of New Student Laboratory Kits for AP Biology

 Flinn Scientific has developed a series of 15 new advanced inquiry lab kits based on the sample investigations in the AP Biology Investigative Labs manual published by the College Board.
-All kits will be available for you to receive shipment in August 2012!
+All kits are available now!

 Enzyme Activity Guided Inquiry Lab Turnip Peroxidase

 Peroxidase enzymes are widely distributed in plants and animals, including bacteria, to protect cells against the effects of

 oxidative stress and cell damage due to hydrogen peroxide.
 Peroxidases are easily extracted from turnips and other root vegetables and provide a model enzyme for studying enzyme activity—how the rate of an enzyme-catalyzed reaction depends on biotic and

 abiotic factors.
 Enzyme activity studies reflect enzyme structure and function and provide the foundation for understanding the

 Karyotyping Cancer Cells

 Cancer is a large, overwhelming, and sometimes frightening diagnosis.
 The concept is to big that we forget that cancer starts